 Copyright & Fair Dealing - FAQs

 The questions below provide you with general information about the Canadian Copyright Act and the Copyright at Queen's Policy.
-If you have questions about copyright related to your own publications and research done at the university (eg. your thesis), please see Copyright and your Thesis and/or the Intellectual Property Guidelines put together by the School of Graduate Studies.
+If you have questions about copyright related to your own publications and research done at the university (eg. your thesis), please see Copyright and your Thesis.

 - Copyright Basics